liyingsong99/unity-mcp-et/README.md

 ## How It Works 🤔

-Unity MCP connects your tools using two components:
+Unity MCP connects your tools using three components:

 1. **Unity MCP Bridge:** A Unity package running inside the Editor.
 (Installed via Package Manager).
 2. **Unity MCP Server:** A Python server that runs locally, communicating between the Unity Bridge and your MCP Client.
 (Installed manually).
+3. **Unity MCP Manager:** An optional C# console application that manages the Python server for better stability and port management.

 **Flow:** `[Your LLM via MCP Client] <-> [Unity MCP Server (Python)] <-> [Unity MCP Bridge (Unity Editor)]`

+**Server Management Options:**

+* **Auto Mode (Default):** Automatically detects and uses the console manager if available, falls back to direct Python server.
+* **Console Manager Mode:** Uses the C# console application to manage the Python server with enhanced features.
+* **Python Direct Mode:** Directly starts the Python server without the console manager.

 ---